Many of us would class ourselves as project managers, and some of us aspire to be programme managers.

 That’s great advice, thanks!
 Do you have another top tip for effective programme management?

-Always keep in mind the stated benefits for launching the programme in the first place.
+Always keep in mind the stated benefits of launching the programme in the first place.
 For example, we are now implementing a content management system in the company.
 The reason we are doing this, broadly speaking, is to enable ESI to develop courses faster, better, and with less cost.
 The CMS program consists of multiple projects, from organizing our vast library of materials to technical implementation, training, and other things.
 As a programme manager, our VP for Product Development, while needing to ensure that each project is completed, needs to ensure that the sum total of all the projects will meet our overall business goal of facilitating our product development process.
 In many programmes, there is a position called “benefits realization manager” simply to ensure that the business benefits are always front and center.